nikic/PHP-Backporter/README.md

 ### Namespaces ###

 The current namespaces implementation is very limited.
-Most notable it assumes all unqualified uses of constants and functions are global if a global constant with such a name is defined and local if it is not.
-Additionally no dynamic constructs are modified.
+Most notably it assumes all unqualified uses of constants and functions are global if a global constant with such a name is defined and local if it is not.
+Additionally many dynamic constructs do not work yet.

 ToDo
 ----